J-Hoskin/CJ4-Extended/README.md

 Repeat for each airport:
 - Create a new folder with the exact ICAO name of the desired airport in the `html_ui/Pages/VCockpit/Instruments/Airliners/CJ4/MFD/Charts` folder
 - Create the folders: `Arrivals`, `Airport`, `Deperature`, `Approach`
 - Drop your charts for the airport in the relevant folder.
 Images must be PNGs and must have the ICAO name of the airport followed by a `-` and the page number starting from 1.
-Ex. `YPAD-1.png`.
+Example: `YPAD-1.png`.
 These page numbers allow you to easily navigate through multple charts in each chart folder.
 - Add to the layout.JSON file the path of the images you just added (if this charting feature is liked, this will be automated in future).
-Ex.
+Example:
   ```
   {
     "path": "html_ui/Pages/VCockpit/Instruments/Airliners/CJ4/MFD/Charts/YPAD/Approach/YPAD-1.png",